huggingface/text-generation-inference/README.md

 ## Running TGI with FP8 Precision

-TGI-Gaudi supports FP8 precision inference with INC (Intel Neural Compressor) and HQT (Habana Quantization Toolkit).
+TGI-Gaudi supports FP8 precision inference with [Intel Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html).
 FP8 inference can be run by setting QUANT_CONFIG environment variable in the docker command.
-From TGI-Gaudi 2.0.4 release, INC is used by default for quantization.
-HQT will be removed in future releases.
-To use HQT, disable INC by setting `-e USE_INC=0` in docker command.

 To run FP8 Inference: